thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Class_Consciousness.md

 ---
+collection: Harrypedia
-title: "Class Consciousness in the Magical World"
+title: Class Consciousness in the Magical World
-author: "Luke Schierer"
+author: Luke Schierer
 ---
 I wrote an entire page on [class and blood].